fastly/compute-starter-kit-javascript-default/README.md

 The starter doesn't require the use of any backends.
 Once deployed, you will have a Fastly service running on Compute@Edge that can generate synthetic responses at the edge.

-The template uses webpack to bundle `index.js` and its imports into a single JS file, `bin/index.js`, which is then wrapped into a `.wasm` file, `bin/index.wasm` using the `js-compute-runtime` CLI tool bundled with the `@fastly/js-compute` npm package, and bundled into a `.tar.gz` file ready for deployment to Compute@Edge.
+The template uses esbuild to bundle `index.js` and its imports into a single JS file, `bin/index.js`, which is then wrapped into a `.wasm` file, `bin/index.wasm` using the `js-compute-runtime` CLI tool bundled with the `@fastly/js-compute` npm package, and bundled into a `.tar.gz` file ready for deployment to Compute@Edge.

 ## Security issues